 TABLE.
-TABLE.
-6 ORIGINAL DIALOGUE ALICE Where have you been?
-I'm in there all alone.
-And I'm Buddhist!
-I'm really not comfortable here.
-BEN Did somebody say something to you?
+6 ORIGINAL DIALOGUE BEN Did somebody say something to you?
 Does someone in there know you're Buddhist?
 ALICE No. It's just There's no ambiance.
 There's no incense, there's no art or statues or anything.
 HENRY Yeah, I'm Catholic.
 I'd like some statues and art too.
-ALICE HENRY Yeah, but what I've seen of Christian art, it's a little depressing.
-You're right.
+ALICE Yeah, but what I've seen of Christian art, it's a little depressing.
+HENRY You're right.
 Y-You know what I never got?
 Why we always see Christ at his worst moment.
 Why the crucifixion?
 Why not the loaves of bread and wine?
 That would've made a better picture.
 You could hang that in your kitchen.
 BEN Both of you, stop.
 HENRY It's just that the crucifixion is so personal.
 You know, his clothes are falling off, there's blood all over his head and it's scary.
 BEN I may not be a religious person, but I think the crucifixion is the most significant moment.
 That's why they chose it.
 ALICE Shouldn't it be the coming back to life moment?